microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/d365-devops-introduction.md

 ### Extract solution file

-Now that we have Solution Packager downloaded we can work on adding our Contoso University to version control.
+Now that we have Solution Packager downloaded we can work on adding our solution to version control.
 If you are following along with your own setup you will need to export a **{Managed, unmanaged or both???}** copy of your solution or grab a copy of the unpacked Contoso University solution from our [GitHub repo](https://github.com/paulbreuler/D365-CE-DevOps-Tutorial).
 Also, to use Azure DevOps you will need to upload the extracted solution to an Azure Repo, GitHub or GitHub Enterprise repository.

 #### PowerShell command to extract Dynamics 365 CE solution:
 ```PowerShell